zorimo76/translations/CONTRIBUTING.md

 # Submitting Translations

+If you have issues following this guide, please open an issue: https://github.com/TurboWarp/translations/issues

 ## Requirements

  * You must be fluent in both English and another language.
-Taking one year of a language class in high school does not make you "fluent".
+Taking one year of a language class in high school does not make you fluent.
  * Machine translations (Google Translate, DeepL, etc.) are not allowed.

 ## Writing translations

 First, make a fork of this repository.
 You can do everything here from the GitHub website.
 You don't need to clone the repository if you don't want to.

 Then, go into the `languages` folder and find the file for your language.
 This is the two-letter code given to your language.
-Spanish is `es`, Japanese is `ja`, etc. If you're not sure what language code to look for, look under the "639-1" column here for your language here: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes
+Spanish is `es`, Japanese is `ja`, etc. If you're not sure what language code to look for, look under the "639-1" column for your language here: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes

-If you cannot find the file for your language, please open an issue or post a comment here: TODO
+Languages need to be added manually, so if you can't find your language, make an issue here: https://github.com/TurboWarp/translations/issues

 Translations are stored in JSON files that contain entries like this: